dresden-elektronik/deconz-rest-doc/groups/index.md

 {% include JB/setup %}

-Groups are useful to control many lights at once and do also provide the base to use scenes.
+Groups are useful to control many lights at once and provide the base to use scenes.

 ------------------------------------------------------